tangentmonger/memepie/README.md

 notes.txt - notes on local development/testing.

-secrets.py - you'll need to generate your own API keys (https://apps.twitter.com/) and add them here.
+You'll need to generate your own API keys (https://apps.twitter.com/) and add them either as Heroku environment variables or directly into secrets.py.